brenoarosa/thisIsMyVimRc/README.md

 # thisIsMyVimRc
 Guess what it does !?

+### Install

-Get and rename this folder as ".vim" git clone git@github.com:brenoarosa/thisIsMyVimRc.git .vim
+Get and rename this folder as ".vim"
+git clone git@github.com:brenoarosa/thisIsMyVimRc.git .vim

 Install it runing:
 echo "runtime vimrc" > ~/.vimrc

-Plugins
+### Plugins

-Register and get submodules (or use --recursive flag when cloning): git submodules init git submodules update
+Register and get submodules (or use --recursive flag when cloning):
+git submodules init
+git submodules update